Can You Love Yourself No Matter What?

-Most importantly, they develop the ability to internalize a self-supporting inner dialogue that coaches them through challenging moments and reminds them of their inherent worthiness even when other people are upset with them, when they fail, or are not as perfect as they’d like to be.
-Through the development of this self-supporting adult core, they become able to finally feel okay about themselves and emotionally stable no matter what is going on around them.
+Most importantly, they develop the ability to internalize a self-supporting inner dialogue that coaches them through challenging moments and reminds them of their inherent worthiness even when other people are upset with them whenever they fail or are not as perfect as they’d like to be.
+Through the development of this self-supporting adult core, they are able to finally feel okay about themselves and become emotionally stable no matter what is going on around them.
 They develop self-compassion, the ability to forgive themselves, and often start practicing good self-care.
-They become able to assertively advocate for themselves, make healthy decisions, and not fall apart when other people aren’t mirroring admiration back at them.
+They are now capable of assertively advocating for themselves, making healthy decisions, and not falling apart when other people aren’t mirroring admiration back at them.

-As they become more self-stabilizing, their relationships stabilize.
-Over time, this creates a positive spiral up where they start feeling good about themselves, and genuinely have a great life and healthy relationships — all of which supports the new narrative they internalize that says, “See?
+As they become more self-stabilizing, their relationships also strengthen.
+Over time, this creates a positive spiral up where they start feeling good about themselves, and genuinely have a great life and healthy relationships — all of which supports the new narrative they internalize which says, “See?
 You are worthy of love and respect.”

-The path is long and hard, but so, so worth it.
+The path is long and hard but it is indeed worth it.

 If my sharing of this perspective has resonated with you, I sincerely hope that you seek the support of a great therapist who can be a safe person for you as you embark upon this journey of growth and healing.
 You truly deserve it.